neufeld/pandaseq/README.md

 	sudo apt-get install build-essentials libtool automake zlib1g-dev libbz2-dev

-On MacOS, the Apple Developer tools and Fink must be installed, then
+On MacOS, the Apple Developer tools and Fink (or MacPorts or Brew) must be installed, then

 	sudo fink install bzip2-dev